GundampaduSamaira/Python-Projects/README.md

 --> Depositing money
 --> Withdrawing money
 --> Transferring money between accounts
 This project showcases Python basics, logic building, modular programming, and the ability to implement real-world concepts in a simple program.

+EMAIL_SENDER PROJECT

+A Python-based project that automates email sending using SMTP.
+It supports both one-to-one and one-to-many messaging, making it perfect for sending alerts, notifications, or updates.
+The project demonstrates secure email communication using Gmail servers with a simple menu-driven interface.